Dehavillynd History, Family Crest & Coats of Arms

 Dehavillynd is an ancient Norman name that arrived in England after the Norman Conquest of 1066.
 The Dehavillynd family lived in Somerset and Guernsey.
 Their name, however, is a reference to the family's place of residence prior to the Norman Conquest of England in 1066, Haverland in Contantin, Normandy.

 The surname Dehavillynd was first found in Somerset and Guernsey where "a member of the ancient Norman family of De Havilland of Guernsey settled in Somersetshire temp.
 Henry VII., and founded this surname in England."
 The original Guernsey family settled there before 1176.

 Early History of the Dehavillynd family

-Another 109 words (8 lines of text) covering the years 117 and 1170 are included under the topic Early Dehavillynd History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dehavillynd research.
+Another 55 words (4 lines of text) covering the years 117 and 1170 are included under the topic Early Dehavillynd History in all our PDF Extended History products and printed products wherever possible.

 Dehavillynd Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Haviland, Havilland, De Haviland and others.

 Early Notables of the Dehavillynd family (pre 1700)